 BECOMING A CERTIFIED SPECIALIST

 The first step in becoming a certified specialist is to take the one-day legal specialization certification exam held:

 |Tuesday, Oct.
 24, 2017

 The certification process consists of an exam (given every two years) plus a post-exam application filed after passing the examination detailing the candidate's completion of required tasks, experience and education, as well as recommendations.
 Applicants are encouraged to look at all of the requirements at the start of the process and to begin keeping track of experience and education even before taking the examination to speed processing of the application; alternatively, some applicants wait until after they have completed the examination.

 To be eligible for certification, an attorney must generally:

 - Be an active member of The State Bar of California

 - Have been engaged in the practice of law in the area in which certification is sought for a minimum of 25 percent of the time the attorney has spent in occupational endeavors during each of the previous five years in which they have practicefd law

-- Demonstrate a high level of experience in the specialty field by meeting specific task and experience requirements as listed in the Standards
+- Demonstrate a high level of experience in the specialty field by meeting specific task and experience requirements as listed in the Rules and Standards.

 - Complete at least 45 hours of continuing education in the specialty field or a closely related field